PROTECTION PRODUCTS TERMS & CONDITIONS (R)

 **Additional Family Secure product information: (i) children are eligible for online enrollment up to three (3) months prior to their 18th birthday, however, the Parent or Legal Guardian may contact CIC’s Customer Care Center to enroll such children up to two (2) weeks prior to their 18th birthday; (ii) children will automatically be de-enrolled within one (1) week prior to their eighteenth (18th) birthday and thereafter, such child/ren will no longer be eligible for the Family Secure product; (iii) child/ren’s credit report (if any) are available offline only; and (iv) the Parent or Legal Guardian is required to authenticate prior to the CIC Customer Care Center can provide assistance regarding the child/ren’s credit report.

-*** Identity Theft Insurance underwritten by insurance company subsidiaries or affiliates of American International Group, Inc. The description herein is a summary and intended for informational purposes only and does not include all terms, conditions and exclusions of the policies described.
+***The Identity Theft Insurance is underwritten and administered by American Bankers Insurance Company of Florida, an Assurant company under group or blanket policy(ies) .
+The description herein is a summary and intended for informational purposes only and does not include all terms, conditions and exclusions of the policies described.
 Please refer to the actual policies for terms, conditions, and exclusions of coverage.
 Coverage may not be available in all jurisdictions.

 **** Due to New York state law restrictions, the Guarantee cannot be offered to Individuals who are residents of the State of New York.